 Alternatively, you can use a varathane finish.
 Just make sure that the finish has UV inhibitors when choosing one for your snowshoes.

 Steps To Apply Varnish

 - Before applying a coat of varnish, take a piece of medium-grit sandpaper.

 - Use the sandpaper to remove loose bits of old varnish that have peeled or flaked away from the frame, leaving the wood or webbing beneath exposed.
 Take care not to sand excessively.
 You’re only trying to remove loose flakes of old varnish, not weaken the frame or rawhide by sanding off the wood or webbing.

 - Then, apply the varnish to the frame and webbing.
 When applying a coat of varnish, don’t be afraid to be generous.
-Be exceptionally generous on the rawhide at the heel and along the mastercord, located near the center beneath where you attach the bindings.
+Be exceptionally generous on the heel’s rawhide and along the mastercord, located near the center beneath where you attach the bindings.
 These areas tend to suffer the most wear.

 - Ideally, if time permits, let the freshly varnished snowshoes dry for 48 hours.

 - Finally, apply a second coat, repeating steps 3 and 4.